bashrc2/epicyon/README.md

 systemctl restart epicyon
 ```

+## Custom Favicon

+If you want to use your own favicon then copy your `favicon.ico` file to the base directory where you installed Epicyon.

 ## Adding Themes

 If you want to add a new theme then open `theme.py` and add the theme name to the list within `getThemesList`.
 Add a function with the name `setTheme[YourThemeName]`.
 Have a look at the other themes to get an idea of how to set the colors and fonts.